BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 > 4. Copy the submission script from to the current directory. <input type="checkbox">
 > 5. Open the script in nano and edit the email address. <input type="checkbox">
 > 6. Submit the job to SLURM. <input type="checkbox">
-> 7. Check status of the job as it is running. <input type="checkbox">
-> 8. After job is completed, check the list of files in current directory. <input type="checkbox">
+> 8. After job is completed, check if output files exist in current directory. <input type="checkbox">
 >
 > <details markdown="1">
 >   <summary></summary>